facelessuser/pyspelling/docs/src/markdown/index.md

 ### Name

-Each spelling tasks needs a name, this is defined with the `name` key.
+Each spelling tasks *should* have a unique name.
+This is defined with the `name` key.

 ```yaml
 documents: